printpal-io/DSF_PrintWatchAI_Plugin/docs/HARDWARE_CONFIGURATION.md

 As a result, it is reccomended that the camera be run in a resolution of 1920 x 1080 pixels.

 For large-format printers it is recommended to use multiple High-Quality cameras, or to use a single 4K+ camera with multiple monitoring zones.
+See [AI_MODEL_TUNING.md](https://github.com/printpal-io/DSF_PrintWatchAI_Plugin/blob/main/docs/AI_MODEL_TUNING.md#slicing) to learn what multiple monitoring zones are.

 **Quality:** The camera streamer has a quality setting that ranges from 0-100, with 100 being the best quality.
 It is recomended to run the camera in a quality of 100 or as close to 100 as possible, with the absolute minimum being a quality of 80.